libreops/librenet-ansible/README.md

 ### Non standard ssh port

 For extra security we do not use port 22.
+There are two ways to provide our custom port.

-When running the playbooks, always include `-e "ansible_ssh_port=$SSH_PORT"`.
+- When running the playbooks, include `-e "ansible_ssh_port=$SSH_PORT"`
+- Copy `hosts.example` to `hosts` and edit like `hostname:port`.

+The hosts file is excluded from git so that you don't give away the port.

 ### Deploy user